 To protect your home network from attacks and intrusions from the Internet, Keenetic routers have a firewall active by default.

 In most cases, the default settings are sufficient for safety, and no additional firewall configuration is required.
 But if it is necessary for any specific tasks, Keenetic provides flexible options for security settings to allow or deny access to specific hosts or network services.

 NOTE: Important!
 By default, your home network is protected from external attacks, and access to the router's management (web interface) is blocked from the Internet.

 The firewall can be seen as a set of pre-configured and user-defined filters, with rules set by a user having a higher priority.

 Firewall rules are executed in the order they are specified in the list: the top one is the first and then down the list.
 For any rule, the interface (connection) on which it will be executed must be defined.

 In each rule, there must be specified:

 - A traffic source network and its destination (IP addresses of hosts or subnets);

 - A protocol for which the rule will work (TCP, UDP, ICMP, etc.);

 - A port number must be specified for TCP and UDP protocols;

 - An action to take on a packet: Deny or Allow.

 NOTE: Important!
 In Keenetic routers, firewall rules are processed after network address translation (NAT) rules.
-Therefore, when creating firewall rules, you should specify the IP address of the host after the address translation.
+Therefore, when creating firewall rules, you should specify the host's IP address after the address translation.

 Keenetic's web configurator offers the most convenient way to manage firewall rules.